syncstate/core/CONTRIBUTING.md

 # Contributing

-We are open to, and grateful for, any contributions made by the community.
-By contributing to SyncState, you agree to abide by the [code of conduct](https://github.com/SyncStatejs/SyncState/blob/master/CODE_OF_CONDUCT.md).
+We want to make contributing to this project as easy and transparent as possible and we are grateful for, any contributions made by the community.
+By contributing to SyncState, you agree to abide by the [code of conduct](https://github.com/syncstate/core/blob/master/CODE_OF_CONDUCT.md).

 ## Reporting Issues and Asking Questions